 I had printed and cut flowers for each student before class.
-I provided my example on the board, and read my sentences aloud.
+My example was ready and waiting on the board, and I read my sentences aloud.
 I then motivated my students to create their own flowers.
 They only had about 7-10 minutes to do this, but they were able to do a great job!

 Whatever the unit, I always try to find a quick activity that can help my students build confidence but can also be used as decor in our room.
 This serves as a reminder, through the rest of the unit, that “Oh yeah, we could use this tense on that very first day!
 We CAN do this!”
 This decor also becomes interactive- a perfect warm-up the next day is to have students walk around and read a few flowers, and share what they understand or what they still have questions about!

 I try my best to complete these activities all in one day, however it sometimes does need to be spread over two class periods.
 One class may need more time with the notes and review before moving onto producing the language.
 If a class asks for more input, I do not say no. If they want to slow down and discuss more as a class, we do so.
 If they want to create examples based on the ones I provided, we do that as a class before moving on to the individual activity.
 I want to make sure I am building their confidence from that very first day- I don’t want them to feel like “I don’t know what I’m doing.”

 I hope you can use some of these strategies the next time you have to introduce a new grammar concept.
 Grammar doesn’t have to be the enemy, and I personally believe it can still have a home in your modern classroom 🙂